 A colleague has asked for your help to mine data produced from a very large RNAseq study of the parasitc worm, Schistosoma mansoni.
 In this experiment, male (M), female (F), juvenile (J) and mixed sex (X) worms were recovered from infected mice at various timepoints (control, 3hr, 12hr, and 24hr) following in vivo treatment with a low dose of the frontline anti-parasitic drug, praziquantel.
 Experiments were carried out with three different strains of worms: NMRI, LE, and LEPZQ.
 In total, 144 samples were sequenced!
 To begin this challenge, you’ll need to download the Kallisto read mapping results and study design file here and read these data into a new R project.

-To succeed at the worm challenge, you will need to use the tools you’ve learned in class for filtering, normalizing, multivariate analysis with PCA, and data wrangling with dplyr.
+To succeed in this lab, you will need to use the tools you’ve learned in class for filtering, normalizing, multivariate analysis with PCA, and data wrangling with dplyr.

 The first team to submit the most complete answer (via private message on Slack) to the following three questions will win the challenge.